-Click on the Lightbulb Languages link above or the BBC Bitesize link below to access games, activities and resources to support your child's learning.
+Use the BBC Bitesize link and Language Angels link below to access games, activities and resources to support your child's learning.

 Year 5 have been describing their journeys to school.
 We made a human sentence.

 'Quand je vais a l'ecole, je passe devant le parc'